Hoffmann's pika: Taxonomy

-Physical Description
+Description

 Hoffmann's pika, like other pika species, is a small furry animal (between 125 and 130 mm in length, and 70 to 300 g in weight) with short round ears, which do not move readily, and short limbs, which give it an egg-like appearance.
 Newborn Hoffmann's pikas are helpless and naked or slightly furred.
 Its nostrils can be completely closed, and it has an extremely short tail, which is hardly visible.
 The two front paws have five digits and the back paws have four, which all have curved claws and are covered by long hair, leaving only the digit pads exposed.
 When completing quick movements (such as running) they are considered digitigrade, and are considered plantigrade during slow movements.
 They have a high metabolic rate and are considered endothermic.
 Males and females are about the same size and are difficult to tell apart.

 Behavior

 Social behavior

 Unlike Alpine pikas, which live in a family group, Hoffmann's pikas are typically asocial.
 They rarely interact, unless they are in pairs.
 These pairs will claim territory together and share a hay-storage, which they store together.
 They are very territorial of their claimed talus, or sloping rock formation, especially against those of the same sex.

 Both of the sexes claim their talus using scent-markings and vocalizations.
 While they can defend territories in pairs, males are more known to defend their territory from intruders than females.